 Q. What is the best way to mix Immunocal bioactive whey protein?

 A. Because bioactive whey protein is a very fine and delicate powder, we recommend mixing it with water or any juice or liquid that is not above lukewarm (less than 110 degrees F, and NEVER above 120 degrees F) temperature.
 First, mix the packet with approx. 1 tablespoon of the liquid you have chosen to form a paste.
 Second, now pour the liquid to fill your glass.
 Allow it to sit for a few minutes, stir, and enjoy.
 It can also be mixed in applesauce, yogurt, or sprinkled over cereal without any particular mixing procedure.
 The product CANNOT be mixed in a blender (mechanical mixing damages the milk proteins).
 You must stir by hand, or you can purchase an inexpensive "vortex-mixer".

 Q. What is the best way to buy Immunocal bioactive whey protein?

-A.The best price for Immunocal is using the Automatic Shipment program to receive a 20% discount.
+A.The best price for Immunocal from the manufacturer is using the Automatic Shipment program to receive a 20% discount.
 You can cancel at any time without penalty.
 You can sign up to receive Immunocal bioactive whey protein using your credit card to receive monthly shipments of one or more boxes).
 We will ship Immunocal and Immunocal Platinum to our customers for an even greater discount when we are in an overstock condition.
 See the order page for details.
 These sales will end when overstock is depleted.